philjord/ElderScrollsExplorer/README.md

 The Java3d scene graphs created from them are working, including:

--Skin/bone animations
+- Skin/bone animations

--Regular interpolator animations
+- Regular interpolator animations

--DDS texture loading (and an enhancement to java3d to allow direct compressed textures)
+- DDS texture loading (and an enhancement to java3d to allow direct compressed textures)

--Sound files
+- Sound files

--Appearance data
+- Appearance data

--Various LOD strategies (billboards, switches, model swap outs)
+- Various LOD strategies (billboards, switches, model swap outs)

 It does not yet have complete support for

--Shaders
+- Shaders

--Particle Systems
+- Particle Systems